Five Ways a Manufacturing Partner Can Support Your Sustainability Goals

 As time ticks away on a crucial decade for slowing the effects of climate change, original equipment manufacturers (OEMs) are under enormous pressure to demonstrate tangible progress toward their own sustainability goals.
 For years, OEMs across geographies and industries have been developing sustainability strategies in response to consumer pressure and, increasingly, because it's the right thing to do.
 Through our expertise, knowledge and innovation, manufacturing solutions providers can help OEMs find the answers they need to reach their goals.

 Companies are recognizing the importance of integrating sustainability into their overall business strategy as consumers grow increasingly critical of a lack of meaningful action on environmental issues.
+According to Edelman's 2023 Trust Barometer, a survey of consumer sentiment across 28 countries, 53% of respondents said businesses are not doing enough to address climate change.
 More than two-thirds of U.S. adults (69%) surveyed by Pew Research in April 2021 said they believe large companies and corporations aren't doing enough to help reduce the effects of climate change.
 Meanwhile, PwC's June 2022 Global Consumer Insights Pulse Survey found that, for 30% of consumers, environmental factors like a company's emissions reductions commitments often or always influence their decision to purchase a product or service from that company.

 Consumer packaged goods companies (CPGs) have been at the forefront of tangible sustainability actions, as plastic packaging predominantly used by this industry has long been demonized for its long lifespan and proclivity for ending up in the natural environment.
 Plastic's many strengths, including sterility and light weight, have pushed companies to explore methods of plastic reduction as well as more environmentally friendly methods of its creation and disposal, rather than full scale elimination of the material.
 That's why 41% of CPGs have clearly defined sustainability goals — many integrating recycled materials into their packaging — with measurable targets, including timelines and reduction targets, based on a Jabil survey of packaging decision-makers.
 In fact, that's why many of them are committed to march toward building a circular economy.